sarahciston/intersectionalai/readme.md

 ### Code resource hub

-#### The code resource hub will be an ever-growing community-sourced collection of video tutorials, code libraries, inspiring projects, and so forth, which have been curated by members of [Creative Code Collective] and friends.
+#### The code resource hub will be an ever-growing community-sourced collection of video tutorials, code libraries, and inspiring projects.

+These have been curated by members of [Creative Code Collective][CCC] and friends.
 These will point you to the many different kinds of projects, tools, and research being made around Intersectional AI and related topics.
 It's fed by a user-friendly spreadsheet where you can add your own resources and tell us why you like them.
 Get inspired; get cracking making your own!

 ---